A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Summary and discussion

 \section{Summary and discussion}

 We have present the moment estimation for inferring the degree parameters and homophily parameter in model \eqref{model} that only specifies the marginal distribution.
 We establish the consistency of the moment estimator under several conditions and also derive its asymptotic representation.
-It is worth noting that the conditions imposed on $m_n$ and $M_n$ may not be best possible.
-In particular, the conditions guaranteeing the asymptotic normality seem stronger than those guaranteeing the consistency.
-We will investigate this in future studies and note that the asymptotic behavior of the MLE depends not only on $m_n$ and $M_n$, but also on the configuration of the parameters.
+It is worth noting that the conditions imposed on $b_{n0}$ and $b_{n1}$ may not be best possible.
+In particular, the conditions in Theorems \ref{theorem-central-b} and \ref{Theorem-central-a} seem stronger than those needed for the consistency.
+Note that the asymptotic behavior of the MLE depends not only on $b_{n0}$ and $b_{n1}$, but also on the configuration of the parameters.
+We will investigate this in the future.

 Throughout the paper, we assume that $\max_{i,j} \| z_{ij} \|_\infty \le \kappa_n$.
 Conditions imposed in the theorems imply that $\kappa_n$ can be allowed to increase only with a slow rate.
 What can be said when some of $\|z_{ij}\|_\infty$'s are large?
-For example, some of the covariates information for edges may increases with a fast rate.
+For example, some of the covariates information for edges may increase with a fast rate.
 If the proportion of large values of $\|z_{ij}\|_\infty$'s is bounded, then this will have little effect on the moment estimators when $n$ is large, so that the consistency and asymptotic representation still hold.
-A more interesting case is when the proportion of large $\|z_{ij}\|_\infty$'s is not bounded.
-Is there any asymptotic properties of the moment estimator?
+A more interesting case is when the proportion of large $\|z_{ij}\|_\infty$'s is not bounded, whether there are any asymptotic properties of the moment estimator.
 We plan to investigate this and other related situations in the future.